 A nonprofit education association, preparing students for careers in business and business-related fields.

 Gatton Student Y Chapter

 The Gatton Student Y meets to prepare for two state conferences: Kentucky Youth Association (KYA) and Kentucky United Nations Assembly (KUNA).
-KYA is a 3 day experiential learning program in which students serve as part of a model state government.
-KUNA is a 3 day eperiential learning conference in which students participate directly in simulated international diplomacy.
+KYA is a 3-day experiential learning program in which students serve as part of a model state government.
+KUNA is a 3-day experiential learning conference in which students participate directly in simulated international diplomacy.
 Each semester, the club prepare proposals and service projects for the conferences.
-(Danetra Hodge)

 Gatton Academy Leaders in Education (GALE)

-The mission of G.A.L.E. is to academically and socially enrich the lives of elementary aged children through afterschool tutoring and fun educational activities.
-Each member will be resonsible for creating an activity for one afternoon during the semester or academic year.
-(Danetra Hodge and Chelsee Dalcourt)
+The mission of G.A.L.E. is to academically and socially enrich the lives of elementary-aged children through after-school tutoring and fun educational activities.
+Each member will be responsible for creating an activity for one afternoon during the semester or academic year.

 Gay-Straight Alliance (GSA)